OpenSpace/openspace.github.io/docs/users/content/satellites.md

 It is possible to modify the length of the orbital trail by adjusting the "Line fade" value in Renderable -> Appearance in the satellite group.
 A higher fade value shows more of the periodic orbital trails of the satellites.

 ## Additional Features
-See this satellites [page](../../components/satellites) for more detailed information and advanced usage of satellites in OpenSpace.
+See the Components/Satellites page for more detailed information and advanced usage of satellites in OpenSpace.